Stakeholders’ report: Findings

 Employers should therefore prioritise training and CPD provision in these areas.

 The survey data suggests that training and CPD in digital technology are rare in social work practice.
-55 per cent of respondents reported receiving training only 1-2 times within the past two years and 27 per cent received none in that period.
+When asking whether about training, 55 per cent of respondents reported only receiving it between one and two times within the past two years and 27 per cent received none in that period.
 While the survey did not ask about availability of training, it can be concluded that social workers are not attending regular training.
 Consequently, employers must address availability of training and how they can incentivise professionals to take up CPD opportunities.

 To scope training needs further, the survey asked ‘What mode of training in digital technologies do you find/expect to be most useful?'
 The top three ‘Very useful’ responses were: